rumschuettel/quantum-benchmarks/Schrodinger Microscope/README.md

 ## File structure

-There are three files in this folder:
+There are two files in this folder:

   * `probabilities.py` generates two plots: